 Yes.
-However, in limited circumstances the Chief Ethics and Compliance Officer may grant waivers to the Code.
-For information regarding how to request a waiver, see the CenturyLink Corporate Ethics and Compliance intranet page or contact the Integrity Line.
+However, in limited circumstances the Chief Ethics and Compliance Officer may grant waivers to the Code, as long as such waivers are in compliance with applicable law.
+For information regarding how to request a waiver, see the Lumen Corporate Ethics and Compliance intranet page or contact the Integrity Line.
 Our Board of Directors must approve amendment of this Code.
-Our Board, or its designated committee, must also approve any waiver of our Code for our directors and executive officers, including the Chief Executive Officer and senior financial officers.
+Our Board must also approve any waiver of our Code for our directors and executive officers, including the Chief Executive Officer and senior financial officers.
 Any amendment or waiver of our Code will be disclosed publicly, to the extent required by law or by applicable stock exchange rules.